Alameda Ta'amu

-Alameda Eperu Ta'amu (born August 23, 1990) is an American former professional football nose tackle.
-He played college football at Washington.
+Alameda Eperu Ta'amu (born August 23, 1990) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the Washington Huskies.
 He was selected by the Pittsburgh Steelers in the fourth round of the 2012 NFL draft.

 Early life

 Born in Alameda, California and raised in Kent, Washington, Ta'amu attended Rainier Beach High School in Seattle, Washington, where he was a two-way lineman and ranked as a four-star recruit by Rivals.com.
 He also had success as a shot putter.

 College career

-Ta'amu played in all 12 games as a true freshman with five starts in 2008.
+At the University of Washington, Ta'amu played in all 12 games as a true freshman with five starts in 2008.
 One of 12 true freshman to see playing time, Ta'amu made a season high six tackles versus UCLA.
 He finished the season with 21 tackles.

 As a sophomore in 2009, Ta'amu again played in all 12 games, and he had 11 starts.
 He had a season high five tackles at Arizona State.
 He finished the season with 19 tackles, 4.5 for loss, and 2.5 sacks.

 In 2010, Ta'amu started all 13 games at defensive tackle in what would be his breakout season.
 He was a key factor in getting the Huskies back to a bowl game, with a season high seven tackles at Oregon and matched that total versus UCLA.
 During the 2010 Holiday Bowl, he had a 10-yard sack and 14-yard fumble return.
 Ta'amu finished the season with 39 tackles, 5 for loss, and 1.5 sacks and earned honorable mention All-Pac-10 honors.

 As a senior in 2011, Ta'amu started all 13 games at defensive tackle and was named a team captain prior to the start of the season.
 In the Apple Cup rivalry game against Washington State, Ta'amu had four tackles, with 2.5 for loss that included two sacks.
 Ta'amu ended his senior season as an all-Pac-12 honorable mention selection.
 For the season, Ta'amu had 30 tackles, including 3.5 sacks out of 7.0 total tackles for loss.